-If the link is too short, one-stroke charging is not possible.
-However, more than one stroke will charge the springs.
+If the link is too short, charging is not possible.

 The original linkage design used a double-ended stud in the linkage center.
 A hex section in this stud allowed adjusting with an open-end wrench.
 When looking down on the breaker, turning the wrench clockwise lengthens the link.
 The opposite motion shortens it.
 The range of adjustment is 300 degrees.
 In the confined space available, each wrench stroke imparts 15 degrees movement.
 The best setting is approximately mid-range.